Day-by-Day / November 29, 1805

 Looking for winter camp

-Tongue Point, Astoria, OR Lewis and five men leave in the Chinookan canoe looking for a winter campsite.
-At Tongue Point, some try to hunt while others attempt to dry leather clothes over smoky fires.
+Lewis and five men leave Tongue Point in their Chinookan canoe to find a site to build winter quarters.
+Meanwhile, some try to hunt while others attempt to dry leather clothes over smoky fires.

 Columbia River from Tongue Point